hyperledger/firefly/docs/architecture/blockchain_connector_framework.md

 },
 ```

-The `errorMessage` field can be used to understand the reason why a transaction failed.
-The value stored in the `errorMessage` field will vary depending on the type of error, the configuration of the EVM client the connector is using, and the smart contract logic.
+The `errorMessage` field can be be set by a blockchain connector to provide FireFly and the end-user with more information about the reason why a tranasction failed.
+The blockchain connector can choose what information to include in `errorMessage` field.
+It may be set to an error message relating to the blockchain connector itself or an error message passed back from the blockchain or smart contract that was invoked.

-### Format of an error message
+### Format of a `firefly-evmconnect` error message

+The following section describes the way that the `firefly-evmconnect` plugin uses the `errorMessage` field.
+This serves both as an explanation of how EVM-based transaction errors will be formatted, and as a guide that other blockchain connectors may decide to follow.

-The `errorMessage` field may contain one of the following:
+The `errorMessage` field for a `firefly-evmconnect` transaction may contain one of the following:

 1. An error message from the FireFly blockchain connector
   - For example `"FF23054", "Error return value unavailable"`